rayference/joseki/docs/usage.rst

-Joseki brings together datasets of thermophysical properties of Earth's atmosphere relevant for radiative transfer applications, and provides utilities to compute common characteristic quantities and perform operations such as interpolation and rescaling on generated atmospheric thermosphysical property datasets.
+Joseki brings together datasets of thermophysical properties of Earth's atmosphere relevant for radiative transfer applications, and provides utilities to compute common characteristic quantities and perform operations such as interpolation and rescaling on generated atmospheric thermophysical property datasets.

 Basics
 ------